norcams/winch/docs/intro_checkout.rst

 tests
 ~~~~~~~
-This folder contains of a series of testscripts.
+This folder contains a series of testscripts.
 When executed chronologically the system will have done everything from importing an image to launching an instance with external connectivity.
 These tests have been made to verify OpenStack functionality and to ensure that all components of the system is working as intended.
 If an error should occur during one of the tests, it is much easier to retrace your steps to find out exactly where it went wrong.

 vagrant
 ~~~~~~~